juxhouse/bela-resources/Concepts.md

 #### Modeled Elements

-**Modeled** Elements are manually created (modeled) in BELA and do not exist in your production artifacts.
-They are useful for modeling third-party systems and architecture plans for the future.
+**Modeled** elements are manually created (modeled) in BELA and do not exist in your production artifacts.
+They are useful for modeling third-party systems and exploring plans for the future.

 #### Built Elements

-**Built** elements refer to elements that actually exist in your production environments.
+**Built** elements refer to elements that actually exist in your production artifacts.
 They are imported to BELA and cannot be deleted or altered (only augmented) by any user.
 See "Sources" below.

 > [!TIP]